 - Complete roster of council Fellows (by request only).

 Annual Member Dues/FAHA Maintenance

-AHA Fellows elected through the Council on Clinical Cardiology are required to maintain partner account at the Premium Professional or Premium Professional Plus level.
+AHA Fellows elected through the Council on Clinical Cardiology are required to maintain member account at the Premium Professional or Premium Professional Plus level.
 Failure to meet this requirement will result in rendering your FAHA status inactive.

 Circulation on the Run @Model.Item.RenderHeadingSizeTag("h2")>